 9. Rétes

-Where to eat Rétes: Ruszwurm Confectionery, Pörc & Prézli Étterem, Studel House, and some cafes in Budapest
+Best restaurants in Budapest serving Rétes: Ruszwurm Confectionery, Pörc & Prézli Étterem, Studel House, and some cafes in Budapest

 10. Gelato

-What is Gelato: Italian-styled ice cream that is popular not just in Budapest but all the world.
+What is Gelato: Italian-styled ice cream that is popular not just in Budapest but all over the world.
 I include gelato in this food guide because at Gelarto Rosa, each ice cream cone is shaped into a beautiful rose.
 I mean, look at the photo below!
 Also, they have unique flavours like lavender, white chocolate, strawberry-elderflower, basil lemon, sour cherry soup, and poppy.

-Where to eat Gelato: Gelarto Rosa
+Where to eat Gelato in Budapest: Gelarto Rosa

-Hungarian beverages
+Hungarian Beverages

 1. Lemonade